 We will look at Barcelona in the 70´s and see how the city grows up with Bofill through the changes in government, the Olympics of 1992, and the current trends in urbanism.
 How has Bofill built in a city that is home to the architecture of Gaudi and the urban grid of Cerdá?
 How does his combination of programmatic concerns create iconic public and private spaces that are so popular 40 to 50 years after their construction?

-- The Meeting Point will be at Carrer Calvet with Carrer Joan Sebastian Bach, down an octogonal Building, close to “Muntaner” Underground FGC Station.
+- The MEETING POINT will be at Carrer Calvet with Carrer Joan Sebastian Bach, down an octogonal Building, close to “Muntaner” Underground FGC Station.
+Link to Google Maps

 - A part of this price there is a 10€/pax donation for the Walden7 neigbours and the cost of the TRAM tickets (1.2-2€/pax)*